-" RESPEC will obtain the necessary exploratory and construction rights of entry for each property owner before performing activities related to the reclamation work.
-We will prioritize effective communication with property owners, establishing a positive and open relationship in coordination with WVDEP.
-We will promptly address any concerns and issues raised by the stakeholders.
+" RESPEC will obtain exploratory and construction right of entry for each property owner prior to performing activities related to the reclamation work.
+Effective communication will be maintained with property owners by establishing a positive and open relationship in coordination with WVDEP.
+Any concerns and issues being raised by the stakeholders will be addressed promptly.

-/ Provide legal documentation to substantiate legal ownership findings

-" RESPEC will document and substantiate the legal ownership of all properties involved in the reclamation and construction work in coordination with WVDEP.
-We will provide documentation of the legal status of the property owner and any lessor.
-We will discuss the need for a title opinion and title insurance with WVDEP.
+/ Provide legal documentation to substantiate legal ownership findings coordination with WVDEP.
+Documentation of the legal status of the property owner and any lessor will be provided.
+The need for a title opinion and potentially title insurance will be discussed with WVDEP.